grantbow/fit/README.md

 suggestions for storing issues, one directory/folder per issue with plain text file details.

-An `issues/` directory holds one (descriptively titled) directory per issue.
+A `fit/` directory holds one (descriptively titled) directory per issue.
 The "Description" file is the only text needed providing the details.
 Optional tag_key_value files assign meta data.

-bug maintains the nearest `issues/` directory to your current working directory or it's parent directories.
-There can be more than one. bug can commit (or remove) issues from versioning or this can be done manually without bug.
-Unlike many other issue systems, bug issues naturally branch and merge along with the rest of your versioned files.
+fit maintains the nearest `fit/` directory to your current working directory or it's parent directories.
+There can be more than one. fit can commit (or remove) issues from versioning or this can be done manually without fit.
+Unlike many other issue systems, fit issues naturally branch and merge along with the rest of your versioned files.
 Using branches or related repos is optional.

 Some support is available to import and/or reference other issue trackers.